youdao-ai/SRNet-Datagen/README.md

 ## Generate data
 First prepare a directory of fonts and a background datasets without text.
 You can also prepare a word corpus for rendering.

-You need to write the absolute path of each data in the background dataset as a line into a file, and modify the path of this file in `bg_filepath` parameter of `Synthtext/data_cfg.py`.
+You need to write the absolute path of each data in the background dataset as a line into a file, and modify `bg_filepath` parameter of `Synthtext/data_cfg.py` to the path of this file.

 You can adjust other data configurations in `Synthtext/data_cfg.py`.
 The following is a description of some parameters.